ponder-sh/ponder/.changeset/five-rings-deny.md

 "@ponder/core": patch
 ---

-Fix bug in codegen command
+Fixed bug in codegen command caused by undefined codegen service.
+Also no longer fails silently.